tsykoduk/greg.nokes.name/_posts/2022-1-4-blog-preformance-stats.md

 |100% | 9109 | 10199 | 26% |
 | Average | 7482 | 1934 | 74% |

-So, it appears that I am seeing big improvment in preformace, with nothing really done on my side.
+So, it appears that I am seeing big improvment in performance, with nothing really done on my side.
 I'll attribute it to [Faster Dynos for All](https://blog.heroku.com/faster-dynos-for-all).